educhenm/BookKit/README.md

 # BookKit

 BookKit is a JavaScript library for reading EPUB files.
-In particularly, it is a well-documented, modular, flexible library from which a competent EPUB reader can be built.
+In particularly, it is intended to be a well-documented, modular, flexible library from which a competent EPUB reader can be built.

 BookKit is particularly concerned with annotations.
 This is one area where ebook readers should excel: a physical book's marginalia is limited to a single copy, but ebook annotations have the potential to be so much more.
 BookKit's intent is to focus on annotations, making CFIs a bit simpler to handle within the browser (or web view) and hopefully make the overall portability of annotations a bit easier.